Iterable/iterable-swift-sdk/README.md

 #### Handling in-app message buttons and links

-Button and link clicks in in-app messages are handled similarly to [deep links](#deep-linking) in push notifications and emails.
-If a user taps a button or link in an in-app message, and its `href` contains a URL (which is usually the case), the SDK will call the `handle` method of `IterableConfig.urlDelegate` (an object of type `IterableURLDelegate`), if it is set.
-If this delegate is not set, by default the URL found in the `href` property will open in Safari.

-Custom actions are specified by passing `action://customActionName` as the link URL (notice the `action://` scheme name).
-If the in-app message's `href` property contains a custom action, tapping the message will call the `handle` method of `IterableConfig.customActionDelegate` (an object that conforms to the `IterableCustomActionDelegate` protocol).
-If `customActionDelegate` is not set, by default nothing will happen.
+The SDK handles in-app message buttons and links as follows:

+- If the URL of the button or link uses the `action://` URL scheme, the SDK passes the action to `IterableConfig.customActionDelegate.handle()`.
+If `customActionDelegate` (an `IterableCustomActionDelegate` object) has not been set, the action will not be handled.

+    - For the time being, the SDK will treat `itbl://` URLs the same way as `action://` URLs.
+However, this behavior will eventually be deprecated (timeline TBD), so it's best to migrate to the `action://` URL scheme as it's possible to do so.

+- The `iterable://` URL scheme is reserved for action names predefined by the SDK.
+If the URL of the button or link uses an `iterable://` URL known to the SDK, it will be handled automatically and will not be passed to the custom action handler.

+- The SDK passes all other URLs to `IterableConfig.urlDelegate.handle()`.
+If `urlDelegate` (an `IterableUrlDelegate` object) has not been set, or if it returns `false` for the provided URL, the URL will be opened by the system (using a web browser or other application, as applicable).

-Take a look at [this sample code](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app/swift-sample-app/AppDelegate.swift), which demonstrates how to implement and use the `IterableURLDelegate` and `IterableCustomActionDelegate` protocols.
+Take a look at [this sample code](https://github.com/Iterable/swift-sdk/blob/master/sample-apps/swift-sample-app/swift-sample-app/AppDelegate.swift) for a demonstration of how to implement and use the `IterableURLDelegate` and `IterableCustomActionDelegate` protocols.

+The following code demonstrates how to assign a `urlDelegate` and `customActionDelegate` to an `IterableConfig` object:

 ```swift
 let config = IterableConfig()
 config.urlDelegate = YourCustomUrlDelegate()